-Fifteen years ago, some friends of mine installed a composting toilet in their home.
+Fifteen years ago, some friends installed a composting toilet in their home.
 I admit that I found the idea gross at first.
-However, I soon saw that using a composting toilet was very easy, didn’t smell, and was a smart move towards self-sufficiency and sustainability.
+However, I soon saw that using a composting toilet was easy, didn’t smell, and was a smart move towards self-sufficiency and sustainability.

 Back then, my friends were mostly considered wackos for their decision.
-In the past few years though, there has been a huge push towards composting toilets.
+In the past few years, though, there has been a huge push toward composting toilets.
 Some people want one for off-grid living.
 Others are interested in them as an emergency toilet for disaster preparedness.

-You don’t even have to make a DIY composting toilet like my friends did anymore.
-There are plenty of composting toilet models which are designed to resemble “normal” toilets and virtually foolproof to use.
-Some of these have really cool features.
+You no longer have to make a DIY composting toilet as my friends did.
+Plenty of composting toilet models are designed to resemble “normal” toilets and are virtually foolproof to use.
+Some of these have cool features.

-So, if you are looking to install a composting toilet in your home, you are in luck.
+So, if you want to install a composting toilet in your home, you are in luck.
 There still aren’t too many options for small, portable composting toilets available, but the ones that do exist are great.

-The only difference is that you have to rotate the chamber on the Nature’s Head model (with an external crank).
-The Separett rotates the chamber automatically, but requires electricity to do so.
+The only difference is that you must rotate the chamber on the Nature’s Head model (with an external crank).
+The Separett turns the chamber automatically but requires electricity to do so.

-If you have absolutely no off-grid power source (solar, generator, etc.), then go with the Nature’s Head composting toilet.
-If you do have off-grid power, then the Separett is the easier solution and only costs slightly more.
+Use the Nature’s Head composting toilet if you have no off-grid power source (solar, generator, etc.).
+If you have off-grid power, the Separett is the more straightforward solution and only costs slightly more.

 1. Nature’s Head Composting Toilet

-A lot of people use it in their homes and cabins now though.
-You can get about 90 uses of out if before emptying.
+Many people use it in their homes and cabins now, though.
+You can get about 90 uses of out it before emptying.
 You’ll want to empty the urine chamber every day.

-The unit is completely self-contained with a two-chamber system.
-One chamber is for urine and the other chamber is for solids.
+The unit is entirely self-contained with a two-chamber system.
+One chamber is for urine, and the other chamber is for solids.

 How to Use:

-To use the composting toilet, you first need to add some peat moss (or other dry carbon material) to the solids chamber.
+To use the composting toilet, you must first add peat moss (or other dry carbon material) to the solids chamber.
 Each time someone goes #2, you turn the agitator handle on the side.
 The handle spins the waste in the chamber so it stays aerated.
 You don’t have to do anything after urinating.

 Installation and Electricity:

 You will need to connect to an outside vent.
-If you are putting this in an outhouse, that just means hooking up the vent pipe to a hole going to the outside.
-Indoors, it can be a bit more complicated – especially if you want to install the toilet someplace without plumbing venting.
+Putting this in an outhouse means hooking up the vent pipe to a hole going to the outside.
+Indoors can be a bit more complicated – especially if you want to install the toilet someplace without plumbing venting.
 However, it could also just mean cutting a small hole in the wall for the vent pipe to go out of.

 There is only one model of composting toilet by Nature’s Head.
 However, you can get it with a “standard handle” or a “spider handle.”
 The difference is that the spider handle takes up less room to the side, so is great if you are putting the toilet in a very tight spot.